What to Do After a Car Accident in NC

 - Do not post about the accident on social media.
 Read our guide on social media and your case.

 - Keep all documentation -- medical records, repair estimates, correspondence, and notes about how your injuries affect your daily life.
+Our document checklist tool can help you track everything.

 - Do not give a recorded statement to the other driver's insurance company without preparation.
+Learn what to say to an insurance adjuster before taking that call.

 Frequently Asked Questions